 Mary Amory married in June of 1914 to Fulton Cutting, a radio engineer and manufacturer, and moved to Tuxedo Park, New York.
 Charles Amory, an investment banker, married in July of 1913 to Gladys Mildred Munn.
 After their marriage, they lived at 413 Commonwealth with his father until about 1918, when they moved to Beverly.
 Francis Amory, Jr., married in January of 1921 to Margaret Mae Perin.
 After their marriage, they lived at 73 Beacon.

 Francis Amory died in January of 1921, on the same day as his son’s marriage.
-413 Commonwealth remained in the Amory family, with the Heirs of Grace Amory continuing to be shown as the owners on the 1928 and 1938 Bromley maps.
+413 Commonwealth continued to be owned by the Grace Amory’s estate and leased to others.

-By the 1923-1924 winter season, 413 Commonwealth was once again the home of Edith (Cryder) Ames, whose husband, Frederick Lothrop Ames, had died in June of 1921.
-They had continued to live at 306 Dartmouth and in North Easton until his death.
-She continued to maintain her home in North Easton and also a home in Newport.
+By the 1923-1924 winter season, 413 Commonwealth was once again the home of Edith (Cryder) Ames, whose husband, Frederick Lothrop Ames, Jr., had died in June of 1921.
+They had lived at 306 Dartmouth and in North Easton at the time of his death.
+She continued to maintain the home in North Easton and also a home in Newport.

 Frederick and Edith Ames’s two children, Frederick Lothrop Ames, III, and Mary Callender Ames, lived with her.